Your head and heart - more connected than you think

 “It’s tough to keep on top of these two worlds,” says Dr. Black, one of the few clinical scientists who have an international reputation in both stroke and dementia research.
 “They don’t talk to each other as much as they should, though it’s starting to happen more with the younger generation.”

-While it’s widely understood that stroke can deprive brain cells of oxygen and lead to vascular dementia - the second most common form of dementia after Alzheimer’s disease - these two diseases are intertwined in more subtle and surprising ways
+While it’s widely understood that stroke can deprive brain cells of oxygen and lead to vascular dementia, Alzheimer’s disease and vascular dementia are intertwined in more subtle and surprising ways

 Dr. Black points to an influential study of a group of 102 elderly nuns whose brains were examined after death.
 Those who showed significant signs of brain damage from Alzheimer’s disease and had suffered small strokes were far more likely to have dementia than those whose brains were damaged by Alzheimer’s alone.
 “I think we need to raise people’s consciousness that prevention of stroke can also delay the dementia of Alzheimer’s disease,” she says.

 Dementia means that memory loss and other problems with thinking, language and judgment have become severe enough that the person needs help carrying out day-to-day tasks.

 “Having advanced Alzheimer’s pathology doesn’t necessarily mean you will develop Alzheimer’s dementia, expecially if you are very elderly.
 How’s that for a surprise?” says Dr. Black.

 On the flip side, Alzheimer’s can lead to and worsen the effects of stroke.
 The amyloid protein deposits in the brain of those with Alzheimer’s can accumulate around the brain’s blood vessels.
 In turn, vessels are weakened and are more likely to bleed and cause cerebral hemorrhage.